nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 $ openssl rand -base64 32
 ```

-Therefore, you're NextAuth.js config should look something like this:
+Therefore, your NextAuth.js config should look something like this:

 ```javascript title="/pages/api/auth/[...nextauth].js"
 ...